-We all experience financial emergencies, like a job loss, car repairs, medical bills, home repairs, or the many other financial surprises life throws your way.
+We all experience financial emergencies, like car repairs, medical bills, home repairs, or the many other financial surprises life throws your way like job loss.
 The Covid-19 crisis has not only left many people uprooted and confused about what to do next, it also taught many a valuable lesson about the importance of physical and financial health.

-Whether you have to make up for lost income, cover a surprise bill, or just want a better way to save for your future, you’ll be glad to have followed one or more of these strategies to build an emergency fund.
+Whether you must make up for lost income, cover a surprise bill, or just want a better way to save for your future, you’ll be glad to have followed one or more of these strategies to build an emergency fund.

 Even if you currently have nothing set aside for a rainy day, it’s as easy as starting with a few dollars a day.

 Knowing where your finances stand can help you determine how much you should save for your emergency fund.
 The amount you need depends on your situation.
-A best practice is to calculate your monthly expenses and determine how much you should set aside to cover yourself for three to six months during an emergency.
+A best practice is to calculate your monthly expenses for necessities (water, utilities, housing, groceries, etc) and determine how much you should set aside to cover yourself for three to six months during an emergency.
 Doing this gives you an idea of how much you need to save.

 It’s important to know where your money is going so you can find savings opportunities.
-Budgeting will allow you to maximize income and find ways to reduce or manage your spending.
+Budgeting allows you to maximize income and find ways to reduce or manage your spending.

 Setting goals each month will help you get into the habit of setting aside funds regularly.
 One way to do this is by setting up automatic transfers into a savings account each time you get paid.